ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 * {@link module:image/imageinline~ImageInline The `ImageInline` feature}
 * {@link module:image/image~Image The `Image` feature} (a glue plugin that loads both the `ImageBlock` and `ImageInline` features)

-These plugins are, by default, loaded with the predefined builds, such as `ClassicEditor`.
+These plugins are, by default, loaded with predefined builds, such as `ClassicEditor`.
 If you do not have any of them in your editor, install one and add it to your plugin list.

 Please also remember, that the CKBox plugin requires the following dependency plugins to work properly: `ArticlePluginSet`, `PictureEditing`, `ImageUpload`, and `CloudServices`.
 Except for `ImageUpload` which is, likewise, available in predefined builds, these need to be added manually.